Plan your Obesity Surgery in India with Forerunners Healthcare Consultants

 Lack of activity

 Hormonal problems like Cushing’s syndrome and PCOS

-Genetic reasons/ Familial obesity
+Genetic reasons/ Family history of obesity

 What is Obesity Surgery?

-There are several types of obesity surgery which fall into one of the following three categories:
+There are several types of obesity surgery, which fall into one of the following three categories:

 Restrictive: This is the term given to a set of procedures which cause a physical reduction of the stomach volume.
-At present there are three procedures although one of them – Vertical Banded Gastroplasty is no longer recommended due to a high rate of side effects.
-Food intake is reduced as result of smaller stomach capacity: and less food means a reduced calorie intake which will result in weight being lost.
+At present there are three procedures, although one of them – Vertical Banded Gastroplasty is no longer recommended due to a high rate of side effects.
+Food intake is reduced as a result of smaller stomach capacity: and less food means a reduced calorie intake which will result in weight being lost.

 These include the following procedures:

 Malabsorptive: A malabsorptive procedure is one in which the absorption of food is greatly affected.
 When food is ingested it passes down the gullet (windpipe) into your stomach.
 It is then broken down by stomach acids.
 As it leaves the stomach and enters the top part of the small intestine or duodenum, it comes into contact with digestive juices from the pancreas and bile from the gall bladder.
 These two causes a further breakdown of the food which means that vital nutrients such as vitamins and minerals are absorbed.
 However, with a malabsorptive procedure this ability is vastly reduced.
 Food is not properly absorbed, which means that important nutrients are lost.
 This can result in vitamin/mineral deficiencies.
 You will be given daily supplements to replace these.
 Malabsorptive procedures, such as the jejunoileal bypass are no longer performed.